 Three of the most unprepared people in bush craft history

-Anyone who’s interested in bush craft or survival should be aware of the need to be prepared, because going out into the wild with the things you need is just common sense.
-Most survival stories usually start with some kind of accident like a vehicle wreck or just getting lost, but every now and again someone does something truly stupid, with the three stories below being hard to beat.
+Anyone who’s interested in bushcraft or survival should be aware of the need to be prepared because going out into the wild with the things you need is just common sense.
+Most survival stories usually start with some kind of accident like a vehicle wreck or just getting lost, but every now and again someone does something truly stupid, with these stories below of three of the most unprepared people in bush craft history being hard to beat.

 Chris McCandless – going into the wilderness with next to nothing